Conferences and events

 We will keep personal information contained in the disclosure, complaint or information access request files in line with our retention policy.
 This means that information relating to a disclosure, complaint or information access request will be retained for five years from closure.
 It will be retained in a secure environment and access to it will be restricted according to the ‘need to know’ principle.

 If you are making a disclosure or complaint about a university or college we use discretion in investigating your concerns.
 However, we are not able to guarantee confidentiality.
 In most cases the concerns will already be known to the provider, and any conversation we have with the institution about your disclosure or complaint, will in all likelihood, lead to your identity being deduced.
-Anonymous disclosures are received from time to time.
-Our policy is normally not to take action in response to these.

 From time to time we may be asked to share information with other organisations in the event of a complaint about OfS itself, for example to assist the Parliamentary and Health Service Ombudsman in their work.
 In these circumstances, we are usually obliged to provide the information by law.